-At the Meeting, you will elect a total of two directors to hold office, subject to the provisions of the Company's Bylaws, until the annual meeting of stockholders in 2011 and until their successors are duly elected and qualified.
-Unless you indicate otherwise, the shares represented by your proxy will be voted FOR the election of Mr. Sam K. Reed and Ms. Ann M. Sardini, the nominees set forth below.
-See "Summary of the Annual Meeting - Required Vote" and "Summary of the Annual Meeting - Majority Vote Policy" beginning on page 3 in this Proxy Statement.
+At the Meeting, you will elect a total of two directors to hold office, subject to the provisions of the Company's Bylaws, until the annual meeting of stockholders in 2012 and until their successors are duly elected and qualified.
+Unless you indicate otherwise, the shares represented by your proxy will be voted FOR the election of Mr. Frank J. O'Connell and Mr. Terdema L. Ussery, II, the nominees set forth below.
+See "Summary of the Annual Meeting - Required Vote" beginning on page 3 in this Proxy Statement and "Summary of the Annual Meeting - Majority Vote Policy" on page 4 in this Proxy Statement.

-Mr. Reed and Ms. Sardini have each agreed to be nominated and to serve as a director if elected.
+Messrs.
+O'Connell and Ussery have each agreed to be nominated and to serve as a director if elected.
 However, if any nominee at the time of his or her election is unable or unwilling to serve, or is otherwise unavailable for election, and as a result, another nominee is designated by the Board of Directors, then you or your designate will have discretion and authority to vote or refrain from voting for such nominee.